rabestro/unique-ip-addresses/README.md

 ## Task Description

-Given a simple text file with IPv4 addresses.
+Given a simple text file with IPv4 addresses in dotted-decimal notation.
 One line - one address, like this:
 ```
 145.67.23.4
 8.34.5.23